jackdelahunt/game-prototypes/README.md

 Below is a summary of each game from the newest iteration to the very beginning.
 See a more pretty version with screen shots and some other projects [here](https://jackdelahunt.github.io/).

+## game12 (In progress)
+`Summary`: Mutltiplayer first-person arena shooter

+`Goal`: Combine the work from game11 (networking and multiplayer) into the already existing engine to create a 3D multiplayer demo.

+`Notable achievements`:

+`Languages/tools`: C++, OpenGL, ValveGameNetworkingSockets

 ## game11
 `Summary`: Simple player multiplayer lobby to walk around in with others.
 Used raylib to reduce complexity and focus on networking problems